CliveTran/CliveTran/README.md

 I'm Clive and I'm currently learning things...
+Sorry If my code make you angry or disappointed. :penguin:

 <!---
 TranVinhNhan/TranVinhNhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.